swaptacular/swpt-k8s-config/README.md

 GitOps repo into it:

-**Important note:** You need to obtain the public IP address of the Git server's load balancer in your Kubernetes cluster.
+**Important note:** You need to obtain the public IP address of the Git server's load balancer in your Kubernetes cluster (`172.18.0.4` in this example).

 ``` console
 $ pwd